alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-07-07-where-is-the-grave-of-husayn.md

 title: Where is the grave of Al-Husayn?
 date: 2024-07-07
 hijri: Muharram 01, 1446
-source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 9123, Question 4
+source: Fatawa Al-Lajnah Ad-Da'imah 3/70, Fatwa no. 9123, Question 4
 category: [fatwas]
 note: true
+group1: true
 locale: en
 lang: en
 excerpt: Al-Husayn (may Allah be pleased with him) was killed in Iraq in Muharram, 61 A.H.
 And his body was buried in Iraq.
 As for the claim that his head was taken to Egypt and buried there, we do not know of any basis for this.